-Japan puts a strong emphasis on good manners and, being a culture that uses chopsticks, has its very own set of rules.
+Japan puts a strong emphasis on good manners and, being a culture that uses chopsticks, has its very own set of rules involving them.
 Let's take a look at the basics of Japanese table manners!

 It is proper etiquette to hold up the chawan (tea bowl) and the wan (wooden bowl) while eating.
 Big bowls, however, should be left on the table as they are.
 Also, like in many other cultures, it is considered impolite to eat while resting your elbows on the table, and blowing one's nose or making loud noises while eating are frowned upon.

 If you learn the proper way to hold chopsticks in your youth, you will always be able to hold them well and leave a positive impression with your skill.
 They might be a little difficult to use if you are unfamiliar with them, but give it a try.
 Also, there are many particulars regarding chopstick etiquette in Japan.
 For example, actions like piercing your food with chopsticks, wondering what to choose next while holding the chopsticks, and sucking the chopsticks are all considered bad behavior.

 3. Don't make too much noise with the dishes